pimcore/customer-data-framework/doc/28_ListViews.md

 ![Shortcut filter menu](./img/advanced-filter-settings-3.png)

-Users can always re-share their shared filters by clicking the `Share Filter` button and providing users or roles, but they are not allowed to remove existing users or roles from the filter definition.
-Only users with permission `CMF Customer Filter-Admin` will have the possibility to remove existing shares via updating the filter definition.
+Users can re-share their shared filters when they have the `Share configurations` permission by clicking the `Share Filter` button and providing users or roles, but they are not allowed to remove existing users or roles from the filter definition.
+Only users with permission `CMF Customer Filter-Admin` or filter owners them self will have the possibility to remove existing shares via updating the filter definition.

 ![Sharing filters](./img/advanced-filter-settings-4.png)